 TRANSITIONAL KINDERGARTEN

 Transitional Kindergarten (TK) is the first year of a two-year kindergarten program that uses a modified kindergarten curriculum that is age and developmentally appropriate.
 This gives children who would have been the youngest in the kindergarten class an opportunity to spend an extra year getting ready for first grade, both academically and socially.
-Pursuant to law, EC 48000(c), a child is eligible for Transitional Kindergarten if his or her fifth birthday is between September 2 and December 2, for the 2021-2022 school year.
+Pursuant to law, EC 48000(c), a child is eligible for Transitional Kindergarten if his or her fifth birthday is between:

+In 2022–23, TK students are eligible if they turn 5 years old between September 2 and February 2

+In 2023–24, TK students are eligible if they turn 5 between September 2 and April 2

+In 2024–25, TK students are eligible if they turn 5 between September 2 and June 2

+In 2025–26, LEAs are required to make TK available to all children who will have their fourth birthday by September 1 of the school year.

 POSITIVE REWARDS